yemiwebby/symfony-react-app/README.md

 Also, you need to ensure that you have [Node.js](https://nodejs.org/en/) and [Yarn package manager](https://yarnpkg.com/lang/en/docs/install/) installed on your development machine.
 If you are yet to get them installed, kindly check [this link to learn how to properly install Node.js](https://nodejs.org/en/)and here for [Yarn package manager](https://yarnpkg.com/lang/en/docs/install/).
 Lastly, you also need to install [Composer](https://getcomposer.org/).

-## What is Symfony
+## What is Symfony?

 [Symfony](https://symfony.com/what-is-symfony) as a set of PHP components has a reputation of powering a lot of enterprise web applications, which makes it a top choice for high performant applications.
-It is a web framework with an elegant structure and appropriate for creating any web application project irrespective of the size and complexity.
+It is a web framework with an elegant structure and appropriate for creating any web application project, irrespective of the size and complexity.
 You can [check its official documentation](https://symfony.com/) to learn more about its awesome features and concepts.

 ## What is React